-Head to the 7th District to Feast Your Eyes on Some of The Best Street Art in Budapest.
+Head to the Erzsébetváros or the 7th District to Feast Your Eyes on Some of The Best Street Art in Budapest.

 Street art has become a prevalent fixture in many cities around the world.
 But no one does it quite as well as the Hungarians.
 Erzsébetváros or District 7, Budapest houses some of the most vibrant and incredible murals, which is a pretty big call on my part as I believe Melbourne has some of the finest.
 We stayed in the heart of the Jewish District in Budapest and we were constantly confronted with street art in almost every corner.
 But we wanted to get to know the street art in Budapest in greater depth and how it became an integral part of this once derelict area.
 So, in order to get to know some of the best murals, we asked Attila Höfle from Budapest Flow to take us on journey of colour and creativity and a Budapest walking tour well worth taking.

 Once a walled-in ghetto towards the end of World War II, the Jewish District possesses a painful past.
 Post war, the area became dilapidated with buildings abandoned and left into ruins.
 A recent gentrification of the area has helped to revive the neighbourhood and it is now one of the coolest places to explore and the best area to stay in Budapest.
 As part of the movement to revitalise this pocket of Erzsébetváros, stark, old and rundown buildings are now adorned with contemporary graffiti wall art transforming the streets into a public gallery and one of the best museums in Budapest.
 Attila took us on a street art tour which we thoroughly enjoyed and here’s a street art map of Budapest.